ARM-software/android-nn-driver/README.md

 </pre>

 For Android P and Android Q the vendor manifest.xml requires the Neural Network HAL information.
+For Android P use HAL version 1.1 as below.
+For Android Q substitute 1.2 where necessary.
 ```xml
 <hal format="hidl">
     <name>android.hardware.neuralnetworks</name>